 Buildings Provide brief description below: YES NO No buildings required.
-There will only be a steel palisade fence (2.4m high) and access gate around the mast for safety and security reasons.
-Please refer to Appendix B for site plans Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YES NO No roads required, existing roads to be utilised.
-Electricity supply to be confirmed.
-No was Appendix B site plans. ater require ed.
-Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: YES NO N/A Storage and treatment of solid waste Provide brief description below: YES NO N/A Facilities associated with the release of emissions or pollution.
+There will only be a steel palisade fence (2.4m high) and access g mast for safety and security reasons.
+Please refer to Appendix B for site plans ate aroun d the Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YES NO No roads required, existing roads to be utilised.
+Electricity supply from George Municipality.
+No water required.
+Appendix B site plans.
+Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: YES NO N/A Storage and treatment of solid waste Provide brief description below: YES NO N/A

+Facilities associated with the release of emissions or pollution.
 Provide brief description below: YES NO N/A Other activities (e.g., water abstraction activities, crop planting activities) - Provide brief description below: YES NO N/A